Shin Megami Tensei III: Nocturne: Versions and merchandise

 The game was first hinted by an Atlus spokesperson in November 1999, who stated that Atlus was planning an entry in the Megami Tensei franchise for the PS2.
 The game was eventually announced in September 2002 by the gaming magazine Famitsu, where it was clarified it was a sequel to previous Shin Megami Tensei games rather than an entry in the spin-off Persona series.
 As part of promotion, a TV commercial featuring live-action segments was created.
 Atlus had high hopes for Nocturne's success, preparing estimated shipments totaling 500,000 units.
 The game launched on February 20, 2003.
-It came in a standard edition, and a limited special edition containing the game's soundtrack and an insence burner modeled after an in-game story component.
+It came in a standard edition, and a limited special edition containing the game's soundtrack and an incense burner modeled after an in-game story component.
 In addition, a version exclusive to Japanese media retail shop Tsutaya with a unique cover was released.
 It was later re-released as part of Sony's budget series release on August 5, 2004.